How to Help Ukrainian Refugees Access Language Services

 If You’re a Language Services Provider…

 Language service providers (LSPs) are in a unique position to help Ukrainian refugees.
 LSPs typically have wide networks of Ukrainian and Russian interpreters and translators.
 If you work at an LSP, consider offering free interpreting minutes and/or document translation for Ukrainian, Russian, and other in-demand languages.
-Keep in mind that over 20 languages are spoken in Ukraine.
+Keep in mind that, while Ukrainian and Russian are dominant, over 20 languages are spoken in Ukraine.

 At Boostlingo, we’ve committed to providing free interpreting minutes to Ukrainian refugees.
-We offer 24/7 on-demand remote interpreting support for Ukrainian, Russian, Polish, Hungarian, and other in-demand languages.
+We offer 24/7 on-demand remote interpreting support through our Ukrainian interpreting service.
+We also offer interpreting support for Russian, Polish, Hungarian, and other in-demand languages.

 If You’re a Professional Interpreter or Translator…